microsoft/language-server-protocol/_specifications/lsp/3.18/language/codeAction.md

  * Kinds are a hierarchical list of identifiers separated by `.`,
  * e.g. `"refactor.extract.function"`.
  *
- * The set of kinds is open and client needs to announce the kinds it supports
+ * The set of kinds is open and the client needs to announce
- * to the server during initialization.
+ * the kinds it supports to the server during initialization.
  */
 export type CodeActionKind = string;